leonjonathan/leonjonathan.github.io/_posts/2018-11-22-ssh-aliasing.md

 ---
 layout: post
-title: SSH Aliasing and Multiple Git Accounts
+title: SSH Aliasing
-subtitle: Quick Tutorial
+subtitle: How to Handle Multiple Git Accounts
 tags: [tutorial, SSH, Git]
 ---

-Here's how to handle multiple accounts on github and bitbucket, for example.
+Here's a quick how-to on handling multiple accounts on github and/or bitbucket, for example.

 #### Create keys

 For each account create a identity/key pair.
-Could be one per repo or one for each account, etc..
+Can be one pair per repo or one for each account, etc..
 ```console
 user:~$ ssh-keygen -t rsa
 ```

 When prompted enter a name specific for the account as in `~/.ssh/id_rsa_github`.
-Use a safe passphrase for each pub/private key pair.
-Upload the public key using web GUI for the respective account.
+Use a safe passphrase for each public/private key pair, then upload the public key using web GUI for the respective account.

 #### Load keys